Duet3D/wiki-content/How_to_guides/Commissioning.md

 # 4. Check Fans

 * Always On fans should already be on.
 Check them at this time.
 * If you have a fan that is connected as FAN 0, you can enable it by sending G-Code command `M106 P0 S1`.
-To turn it off, send `M106 P0 S0`
+To turn it off, send `M106 P0 S0`.
+You can also use the Fan Control slider.
 * For thermostatically controlled fans, we can check them by temporarily changing the temperature at which they activate.
   * In the Duet web interface, load the G-Code Console.
   * Send the following command to the Duet: `M106 P1 T1 H1`.
-The T parameter sets the temperature it comes on
+The T parameter sets the temperature the fan comes on at.
+To turn it off, send `M106 P1 T50 H1`
   * P1 is for Fan 1.
 If you have two thermostatically controlled fans, repeat this step after changing P1 to P2.
 * After confirming the operation of the fans, you may reset the configuration by simply pressing the "Reset" button on the Duet, or send `M999`.
 * See [User manual: Connecting and configuring fans](/User_manual/Connecting_hardware/Fans_connecting) and GCode [M106](/User_manual/Reference/Gcodes/M106) for more details.